demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 ## Transforming View Model To Domain Model

 Now we have the server side representation of the submitted details in the form of `UserSignupViewModel`.
-The next step is validating this view model against a set of constraints before persisting them in a datastore.
+The next step is validating this view model against a set of constraints before persisting them in a data store.

 In F#, a widely used approach is defining a domain model with illegal states unrepresentable and transform the view model to the domain model before proceeding with the next set of actions.

 Let's take the `Username` property of the `UserSignupViewModel`.
 It is of type `string`.
-The reason why we have it as `string` is to enable model binding with ease.
+The reason why we have it as a `string` is to enable model binding with ease.

 That means, `Username` can have `null`, `""` or even a very long string!

-Let's assume that we have a business requirement stating the username should not be empty and it can't have more than `12` characters.
-An ideal way to represent this requirement in our code is to type called `Username` and when we say a value of type `Username` it is gurenteed that all the specified requirements.
+Let's assume that we have a business requirement stating the username should not be empty, and it can't have more than `12` characters.
+An ideal way to represent this requirement in our code is to type called `Username` and when we say a value of type `Username` it is guaranteed that all the specified requirements.

 It is applicable for the other properties as well.

-`Email` should have an valid email address and `Password` has to meet the application's password policy.
+`Email` should have a valid email address, and `Password` has to meet the application's password policy.

-Let's assume that we have a function `tryCreate` that takes `UserSignupViewModel` as its input, performs the validations based on the requirements and returns either a domain model `UserSignupRequest` or an validation error of type `string`.
+Let's assume that we have a function `tryCreate` that takes `UserSignupViewModel` as its input, performs the validations based on the requirements and returns either a domain model `UserSignupRequest` or a validation error of type `string`.

 ![View Model to Domain Model](/img/fsharp/series/fstweet/vm_to_dm.png)

 The subsequent domain actions will take `UserSignupRequest` as its input without bothering about the validness of the input!

 If we zoom into the `tryCreate` function, it will have three `tryCreate` function being called sequentially.
-Each of these functions take care of validating the individual properties and transforming them into their corresponding domain type.
+Each of these functions takes care of validating the individual properties and transforming them into their corresponding domain type.

 ![Happy Path](/img/fsharp/series/fstweet/happy_path.png)

-If we encounter an validation error in any of these internal functions, we can short circuit and return the error that we found.
+If we encounter a validation error in any of these internal functions, we can short circuit and return the error that we found.

 ![Error Path](/img/fsharp/series/fstweet/error_path.png)